kmarkley/Indigo-State-Tree-Actions/README.md

 #### State Variables

-The plugin will also create and maintain Variables for every state.
+The plugin will also create and maintain Variables for every state in the tree.
 Variable names will follow Action Group names, but with all the special characters replaced with the underscore ('_') character.

 After the above state change, the variables will be: